pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/index.md

 ## [<i class="fa-solid fa-microscope"></i> Behind Pulsar](/docs/launch-manual/sections/behind-pulsar)

-Here you will get into the real nitty-gritty of Pulsar, where you get into the details of various internal APIs and full details of how to maintain packages.
+Here you will get into the real heart of Pulsar, where you get into the details of various internal APIs and full details of how to maintain packages.